yannkruplewicz-afk/cart253/MOD JAM/pseudocode.md

 2   // a streak as in duolingo should be added after having captured 3 small ones, or 15 flies in total which brings adrenaline and sticks the player to the screen, he doesn't want to stop playing

 3   // the flies should have a curved trajectory, not just flying straight and going from point 50,x to point 50,y on the screen so that it is harder for the player and less repetitive
+DONE

-4   // once attacked at first, the flies should be able to escape, to avoid the first attack in 50% of the cases, not 100%. so the player doesn't know how they are going to react at all but can anticipate if it happens.
+4   // once attacked at first, the flies should be able to escape, to avoid the first attack in 50% of the cases, not 100%. so the player doesn't know how they are going to react at all but can anticipate if it happens.DONE

 5   // the score could be placed in the frog itself so that is it visible ( black in light green ) as well as practical since it doesn't disturb the player from seeing the flies

 6   // both the frog and the flies should have a themed design.
 Maybe they can be the frog and the flies from the future, the frog could have glasses through which we see big eyes , as well as a turn on / off button on her back that the player has to turn on at the beggining of the game using the 'space' touch.
+DONE

 The flies could have a variable that make their color change from light green to dark green as well as wings.
+DOONE

 7   // the background should also have a design related to them, like clouds moving in the same sense as the flies, they would go faster as the flies go faster during the strikes